Builder Pattern Tutorial

 add oper to builder

-9. Set BuildPart() abstract by right clicking on it and selecting Model Element Properties > Abstract from the popup menu.
+9. Set BuildPart() as abstract by right-clicking on it and selecting Model Element Properties > Abstract from the popup menu.

 set oper abstract

-10. Move the cursor over Builder, make use of resource icon Generalization > Class to create a subclass ConcreteBuilder.
+10. Move the cursor over Builder and use the resource icon Generalization > Class to create a subclass named ConcreteBuilder.

 create concrete builder